What is Autism Spectrum Disorder?

 Living with Autism Spectrum Disorder

-Conditions which affect the way people interact and communicate are historically poorly understood and often stigmatised.
+Conditions that affect the way people interact and communicate are historically poorly understood and often stigmatised.
 People whose behaviour seems unusual or difficult for most people to understand may find it harder to socialise and interact.
 Autism also means having a unique way of experiencing the world, and sometimes our world just isn’t designed for people who aren’t neurotypical.
 However, there is great worth in diversity, and some autistic traits are valuable and admirable; people with autism are often deeply focused, analytical, methodical, with distinctive imaginations and less preconceived judgement of others.

 Medical language has changed over recent years to try to be more inclusive and less objectifying.
 This change can be quite subtle, but for autism, it has meant a change from talking about ‘an autistic person’ (i.e. a person defined by their condition) to ‘a person with autism’ (i.e. someone who has a condition but is not primarily defined by it).